vinsonw/DataModellingAtSalesOffice/readme.md

 * Data practice at work.

-* Hopefully save me from chaos in real world.
+* Hopefully save me from chaos in the real world.